neuronsimulator/nrn/docs/python/modelspec/programmatic/network/netcon.rst

     .. warning::
-        NetCon can currently only be used if a CVode object exists.
+        When calling with a pointer (the first usage form, above), the specified ``section`` (currently accessed section) must contain the pointer.

-        When calling with a pointer (the first usage form, above), the specified ``section`` must contain the pointer.
         If it does not, a RuntimeError exception will be raised.